ARM-software/abi-aa/aapcs64/aapcs64.rst

 At all times during the execution of a thread T, the following basic constraints must hold for its stack S:

 - T.limit ≤ T.SP ≤ T.base.
-T's stack pointer must lie within the memory
+T's stack pointer must lie within the extent
-  occupied by S.
+  of the memory occupied by S.

-- A conforming program must not access (for reading or writing) the inactive region of S, denoted by the half-open interval [T.limit, T.SP).
-  This is true regardless of whether the access is performed by T or by some other thread.
+- A conforming program must not access (for reading or writing) the inactive region of S. This is true regardless of whether the access is performed by T or by some other thread.

-- If MTE is enabled, then the tag stored in T.SP must match the tag set on the inactive region of S, defined in the same way as above.
+- If MTE is enabled, then the tag stored in T.SP must match the tag set on the inactive region of S.

 Additionally, at any point at which memory is accessed via SP, the hardware requires that